input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/meta.md

 * `<id>` - the [UUID] v7 of the referenced documents [`id`](./spec.md#id).
 * `<ver>` - the [UUID] v7 of the referenced documents [`ver`](./spec.md#ver).

+### Validation

+For any document type, `ref` can refer to only 1 other document type which must be different than the type of document `ref` appears in.
+For example `ref` for a Proposal Comment Document, is always a Proposal type document.

 ## `ref_hash` Secured Document Reference